Gul1969/nbs-mentored-project/README.md

 ![short summary](/images/sast-summary.png)
 - The two bugs were both related to HTML formatting.
 This is a very minor issue, but could cause some awkward formatting when the browser loads the page.
 Specifying the <!DOCTYPE> header above the <html> tag would avoid the browser misunderstanding which version of HTML was being used.
 ![doctype](/images/sast-doctype.png)
 - There were 20 security hotspots in total.
 This is more concerning with regards to the 4 high priority issues.
-There is very little CSRF (Cross-Site Request Forgery) protection which could expose the app to an attaked posing as a genuine user to execute requests on their behalf.
+There is very little CSRF (Cross-Site Request Forgery) protection which could expose the app to an attaker posing as a genuine user to execute requests on their behalf.
 Protection should be enabled to secure the security of the app.
 ![csrf](/images/high-priority.png)
 10 alerts triggered for weak cryptography linked to the use of the random number generator.
 It has been possible in the past for attackers to be able to guess the next number in line, which has then allowed access to secret data (see CVE-2013-6386, CVE-2008-4102, CVE-2006-3419).
 Best practice would be to use a recommended random number generator form OWASP/similar.
 ![crypto](/images/weak-crypto.png)